alisaifee/coredis/docs/source/compatibility.rst

 CLIENT REPLY
 ************

-Instruct the server whether to reply to commands
+Instructs the server whether to reply to commands.

 - Documentation: `CLIENT REPLY <https://redis.io/commands/client-reply>`_
 - .. danger:: :meth:`~coredis.Redis.client_reply` intentionally raises an :exc:`NotImplemented` error.
 Use the :paramref:`Redis.noreply` argument when initializing the client to ensure that all connections originating from this client disable or enable replies.
 You can also use the :meth:`Redis.ignore_replies` context manager to selectively execute certain commands without waiting for a reply